 Steps to Becoming an Accountant in Vermont

-As the state’s would-be CPAs looked for a solution to cover the gap between the 120 credits earned in a traditional bachelor’s and the 150 needed for licensing, universities in Vermont have wasted no time developing CPA-specific certificate and master’s degree programs offering the requisite 30 credits distributed among accounting, auditing, business and ethics courses.
+As the state’s would-be CPAs look for a solution to cover the gap between the 120 credits earned in a traditional bachelor’s and the 150 needed for licensing, universities in Vermont have wasted no time developing CPA-specific certificate and master’s degree programs that offer the requisite 30 credits distributed among accounting, auditing, business, and ethics courses.

 Major Employers of Accountants in Vermont

-The US Department of Labor reports that the largest portion of Vermont’s accountants work in professional, scientific and technical services industries.
-Some of these companies include instrumentation and software company BioTek Instruments headquartered in Winooski, and light spectrum filter manufacturer Chroma Technology Corporation, with headquarters in Rockingham.
+According to the Bureau of Labor Statistics (BLS), the bulk of Vermont’s accountants work in professional, scientific, and technical services industries.
+Some of these companies include instrumentation and software company BioTek Instruments, which is headquartered in Winooski, and light spectrum filter manufacturer Chroma Technology Corporation, with headquarters in Rockingham.

-The second-largest group are actually self-employed, offering their services as independent practitioners or accounting firm principals.
+The second-largest group of accountants in Vermont are actually self-employed, offering their services as independent practitioners or accounting firm principals.
 Just behind them as the third largest group are accountants working in government, either with state agencies or in the offices of federal agencies with a presence in Vermont.

 Accountants who have achieved licensure through the Vermont Board of Public Accountancy often go on to work for “Big Four” international CPA firms, two of which have a strong presence in the state.
 CPAs at the Montpelier offices of PricewaterhouseCoopers or the Colchester office of KPMG provide auditing and attestation services, as well as management consultation and tax services to the state’s biggest corporate employers.

-Vermont’s best recognized companies like Green Mountain Coffee Roasters in Williston and NRG Systems, headquartered in Hinesburg, are also the state’s biggest employers of managerial accountants, internal auditors, and corporate controllers.
+Vermont’s best recognized companies like Green Mountain Coffee Roasters in Williston and NRG Systems in Hinesburg are also the state’s biggest employers of managerial accountants, internal auditors, and corporate controllers.
 Other leading employers of corporate accountants in Vermont include the largest privately held brokerage firm in the United States, A.N.
 Deringer, which is headquartered in Albans.

 Salary Expectations and Job Growth for Accountants in Vermont